Financial Information Update

 - Trustees’ annual report template - SORP FRS102

-Charity Commission Guidance: The Charity Commission issued a new version of CC17 Guidance on Reserves Policies in 2016.
+Charity Commission Guidance: The Charity Commission revised the guidance on charity reserves (see Charity Reserves: building resilience - CC19) in January 2016.
 They also updated the guidance on Managing a Charity's Finances, with particular emphasis on managing difficulties and insolvency.

 Some key highlights of financial matters that have come into effect recently